chenjj/gsoc-test/README.md

 A simple socket program to read arbitrary input from one socket and write it to another socket.

-##client
+# Client
-This  program  is a client to send or receive  file data.
-* The recieved file will be named as its md5 value.
+The client will send or receive file data to server.
+The recieved file will be named as its md5 value.

-usage:
+Example usage:

-python  client.py --host host -p port action [filepath]
+`python  client.py --host host -p port action [filepath]`

-##server
-This program is a server which is listening on port 1234.
+## Server
-The server receives the file from the sender,and sends it to the receiver.
+The server will listen on port 1234 to receives the file from client and send it back.

-Message Format:  MessageLength | opcode | filedata
+`Message Format:  MessageLength | opcode | filedata`

-usage:
+Example usage:
-python server.py

-##example
+`python server.py`

+## Example

 1.run `$ python server.py` to start server

 2.run `$ python client.py --host 127.0.0.1 -p 1234 receive` to receive file